bmeviauac01/softwarelab1/docs/VisualStudio.md

 5.0.101 [C:\Program Files\dotnet\sdk]
 ```

 If you see version **3.1** in this list, then you are good to go.
-Otherwise install the SDK [from here](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+Otherwise, install the SDK [from here](https://dotnet.microsoft.com/download/dotnet-core/3.1).